cosmos/gaia/docs/governance/best_practices.md

 ### Not yet confident about your idea?
 Great!
 Governance proposals potentially impact many stakeholders.
 Introduce your idea with known members of the community before investing resources into drafting a proposal.
 Don't let negative feedback dissuade you from exploring your idea if you think that it's still important.

 If you know people who are very involved with the Cosmos Hub, send them a private message with a concise overview of what you think will result from your idea or proposed changes.
 Wait for them to ask questions before providing details.
 Do the same in semi-private channels where people tend to be respectful (and hopefully supportive).
-I recommend [this Cosmos Discord community][discord] and the private Cosmos Network VIP Telegram channel (ask for an invite [on the forum][forum] if you are or would like to be a Cosmos contributor).
+I recommend the private Cosmos Network VIP Telegram channel (ask for an invite [on the forum][forum] if you are or would like to be a Cosmos contributor).

 ### Confident with your idea?
 Great!
 However, remember that governance proposals potentially impact many stakeholders, which can happen in unexpected ways.
 Introduce your idea with members of the community before investing resources into drafting a proposal.
 At this point you should seek out and carefully consider critical feedback in order to protect yourself from [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 This is the ideal time to see a critical flaw, because submitting a flawed proposal will waste resources.